Droidion/opus-classical-fsharp/README.md

 ### Without Docker

-- Have the lasted .NET 5 installed.
+- Have the latest .NET 6 installed.
 - Have Node.js 14 installed.
 - Have SASS compiler installed.
 - Compile static assets: